Abrar-404/Inn-Tero-Client/README.md

 [Server-side Link](https://github.com/Abrar-404/Inn-Tero-Server) <br>

+# Unique Features
+- There is a section of timelines which shows the special services that we are providing <br> <br>
+- There is a exciting gallery route in the navbar which shows the majestic rooms and halls we are offering <br> <br>
+- Also there is a newsletter section by which the customers can send their feedback to us <br> <br>

 # Features of this project
 - This is a dynamic project where there is a navbar which contains 5 routes <br> <br>
 - The cards which are shown in this project is dynamic which is related to MongoDB.
 It means the data/cards are coming from MongoDB database. <br> <br>